otv1/vue-property-decorator-to-vue-3-setup-api/README.md

 ```

 ## Disclaimer
-Please note that this script is designed to work with a tab size of 2.
-If your editor uses a different tab size, adjust it accordingly before running the code.
+Please note that this script is designed to work with a **tab size of 2**.
+If your editor uses a different tab size, adjust it accordingly before running the converter.

+This version **only supports double-quoted** strings.
+Make sure the code is set up with double-quoted strings before running the converter.

-The provided script is used at your own risk.
-It was specifically designed and tested for a certain project in a particular environment, hence may require manual adjustments when used in different contexts.
-In this version, "@Components" are not converted as they are often unnecessary.
-Auto-linting is expected.
+"The provided script is to be used at your own risk.
+It was specifically designed and tested for a specific project in a particular environment, and may require manual adjustments when applied in different contexts.
+In this version, the **"@Components" decorator is not converted** as it's often unnecessary.
+Auto-linting is anticipated."

 While this project focuses on achieving up to 95% conversion for a specific project, it might not address all decorator scenarios, making it potentially incomplete for certain requirements.
 Your understanding is appreciated.